Isotretinoin: Psychosis

 Isotretinoin has also been linked to psychosis.
 Many of the side effects of isotretinoin mimic hypervitaminosis A, which has been associated with psychotic symptoms.
 The dopamine hypothesis of schizophrenia and psychosis suggests that an increase in dopaminergic stimulation or sensitivity in the limbic system causes psychotic symptoms.

 It has been suggested that dysregulation of retinoid receptors by retinoids such as isotretinoin may cause schizophrenia.
 The evidence for this is threefold: transcriptional activation of the dopamine D2 receptor – in addition to serotonin and glutamate receptors – is regulated by retinoic acid; schizophrenia and the retinoid cascade have been linked to the same gene loci; and retinoid dysfunction causes congenital anomalies identical to those observed in people with schizophrenia.
 Further, the expression of dopamine receptors has indeed been shown to be regulated by retinoic acid.

 Musculoskeletal

 Isotretinoin has a number of muscoloskeletal effects.
-Myalgia (muscular pain) and arthralgia (joint pain) are rare side effects.
+Myalgia (muscular pain) and arthralgia (joint pain) are common side effects.
 Retinoids, such as high dose etretinate, are well known to cause bone changes, the most common type of which is hyperostotic changes (excessive bone growth), especially in growing children and adolescents.
+While excessive bone growth has been raised as a possible side effect of isotretinoin, a 2006 review found little evidence for this.
 Other problems include premature epiphyseal closure and calcification of tendons and ligaments.
 The bones of the spine and feet are most commonly affected.
-Risk factors for skeletal effects include older age, greater dosage and longer course of treatment.
+Risk factors for skeletal effects include older age, greater dosage, and longer course of treatment.
 Most bone changes cause no symptoms and may only be noticed using X-ray imaging.

 Gastrointestinal

-Isotretinoin may cause non-specific gastrointestinal symptoms including nausea, diarrhea and abdominal pain.
+Isotretinoin may cause non-specific gastrointestinal symptoms including nausea, diarrhea, and abdominal pain.
 The drug is associated with inflammatory bowel disease (IBD)—ulcerative colitis, but not Crohn's disease.
 There are also reports of people developing irritable bowel syndrome (IBS) and worsening of existing IBS.